rklabacka/genomics-pipeline-intro/README.md

 # <a name="vcf-data-section"></a>
 #### 1) .vcf Variant Data Section
 The variant section consists of a row for every variant.
 The columns provide information about (1) the variant site as a whole and (2) the genotype of each individual in the dataset.
 The first section of columns correspond to the variant site as a whole, with the first 8 columns being required.
 These include information about the location, the reference allele, the alternate allele(s), and the quality of the SNP.
 The second section contains information about the genotypes of each sample.
-In the
+In the [abbreviated vcf](abbreviated-vcf) above,

 ---